Mechanical Engineer Puts Her Boyfriend's Misogynistic Friends In Their Place When They Call Her A Gold Digger

 He told OP that all of his friends will probably think she's a b*tch, but OP has no problem with that because they will at least know she's a rich b*tch.
 Read her full post below:

 Stereotypes surrounding wealth and gender significantly shape perceptions in romantic relationships, as evidenced by social psychology research.
 Women, particularly those from lower socioeconomic backgrounds, often face the stereotype of being 'gold diggers' when they date men from wealthier families.
 This stereotype can create a hostile environment, causing distress and miscommunication in relationships.
-According to a study published in the Journal of Social Issues, individuals who internalize negative stereotypes about their social class may also struggle with self-esteem and identity issues, which can strain their personal relationships.
+Individuals who internalize negative stereotypes about their social class may also struggle with self-esteem and identity issues, which can strain their personal relationships.

 When these stereotypes are activated, they not only affect how others perceive a person but can also lead to self-fulfilling prophecies.
 If one's partner believes that their girlfriend is only interested in financial gain, they may unconsciously distance themselves, creating a rift that validates the stereotype.
 To counteract this, it's crucial for individuals in relationships to engage in open dialogues, communicate their intentions, and actively challenge these stereotypes.